awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 **Instance\-related API operations**
 `UpdateInstanceInformation`: SSM Agent calls the Systems Manager service in the cloud every 5 minutes to provide heartbeat information\.
 This call is necessary to maintain a heartbeat with the agent so that the service knows the agent is functioning as expected\.

+`UpdateInstanceAssociationStatus`: The agent runs this API operation to update an association\.
+This API operation is required for State Manager, a capability of AWS Systems Manager, to function\.

 `ListInstanceAssociations`: The agent runs this API operation to see if a new State Manager association is available\.
-This API operation is required for State Manager, a capability of AWS Systems Manager, to function\.
+This API operation is required for State Manager to function\.

 `DescribeInstanceProperties` and `DescribeDocumentParameters`: Systems Manager runs these API operations to render specific nodes in the Amazon EC2 console\.
 Results of the `DescribeInstanceProperties` operation are displayed in the Fleet Manager node\.
 Results of the `DescribeDocumentParameters` operation are displayed in the **Documents** node\.

-`ssm:RegisterManagedInstance`: SSM Agent runs this API operation to register an on\-premises server or virtual machine \(VM\) with Systems Manager as a managed instance using an activation code and ID, or to register AWS IoT Greengrass Version 2 credentials\.
+`RegisterManagedInstance`: SSM Agent runs this API operation to register an on\-premises server or virtual machine \(VM\) with Systems Manager as a managed instance using an activation code and ID, or to register AWS IoT Greengrass Version 2 credentials\.
 This operation is also called by Amazon EC2 instances running SSM Agent version 3\.1\.x or later\.

 **Distributor\-related API operations**
 SSM Agent runs `GetManifest` to determine system requirements for installing or updating a specified version of an [AWS Systems Manager Distributor](distributor.md) package\.
 This is a legacy API operation and not available in AWS Regions launched after 2017\.